 I decided to go back to the style of setting that I know is safe and secure for the stones; one that is neat and pretty, though it makes the band a little wider than I would’ve liked at first.
 This style of setting has rails on each side of the diamond.

-This ring can be worn as a dress ring, an extra wide wedding band, or as a combined engagement and wedding in one.
+This ring can be worn as a dress ring, an extra wide wedding band, or as a combined engagement and wedding ring in one.

 The symbolism of this design can celebrate marriage, friendship, parent and child, or any other two things clasped together in eternal union.